Georgitanev/django_elastic_netflix_mini/README.md

 pip -r requirements.txt

-this django website use elasticsearch and contin sense chrome extension for working with elasatic search json.
+this django website use elasticsearch
+(you should start elastic search on port:8000 first.) and contin sense chrome extension for working with elasatic search json.

 Django sqlite db contain netflix dataset.
 Only one page is working: